 MBOs are a great way to give your sales engineers complete control over a portion of their variable comp.
 These can be anything and are generally more effective if they are set on an individual basis.

-We split our sales engineers variable comp 70/30 with the 70 being tied to the company achieving new revenue goals and the 30 being tied to MBO’s.
-A few MBO’s that we use consistently include time management, e-learning courses, special projects, and training specifically targeted to help them improve where they are lacking.
+We split our sales engineers variable comp 70/30 with the 70 being tied to the company achieving new revenue goals and the 30 being tied to individual MBO’s.
+A few MBO’s that we use consistently include time management, e-learning courses, special projects, and training specifically targeted to help them improve certain skill sets.

 Choose Spiff to Power Your Compensation Plan for Sales Engineers

-Spiff is a leading sales commission software that automates commission calculations and motivates teams to drive top-line growth.
-With a combination of an intuitive UI, real-time visibility, and seamless integrations into current systems, Spiff is the first choice among high-growth businesses.
-The platform enables finance and sales operations teams to self-manage complex incentive compensation plans and provides transparency for sales teams.
-See Spiff in action!
-Schedule your demo today.
+Spiff is a new class of commission software that improves trust across organizations by automating commission calculations and motivating teams to drive top-line growth.
+With an intuitive UI, real-time visibility, and seamless integrations with the systems you already use, Spiff is the first choice among high-growth businesses.